Managing a home

 Step 7: Complete the sale

-Once you’ve got your valuation, you can give a tenant’s notice to your freeholder, and they will need to reply within two months to let you know if they accept your proposal.
-If the answer is positive, you’ll need to negotiate the cost and agree on the price.
+Once you’ve got your valuation, you can give a tenant’s notice to your freeholder.
+They will need to reply within two months to let you know if they accept your proposal.
+If they accept, you’ll need to negotiate the cost and agree on the price.
 Your conveyancer will help you complete your purchase, preparing and submitting any relevant paperwork and updating you on the process.

 Buying the freehold of a house